Worlds Collide As 'Sex and the City' Meets 'RHONY'

-On last night’s Real Housewives of New York, Dorinda let lose on a woman at Ramona’s party who looked familiar.
-Is it?
-Yes, it’s Candace Bushnell, creator of the series, Sex and the City, who innocently asked RHONY Dorinda how she was doing, and in response, Dorinda Medley had the comment of the night with “I’ll tell ya how I’m doing: Not well, b*tch!”
+On last night’s Real Housewives of New York, Dorinda let loose on a woman at Ramona’s party who looked familiar.
+Yes, it’s Candace Bushnell, creator of the series Sex and the City, who innocently asked RHONY Dorinda how she was doing, and in response, Dorinda Medley had the comment of the night with “I’ll tell ya how I’m doing: Not well, b***h!”
 It’s safe to say that we will hear this again on the RHONY reunion.

 It tends to take Dorinda a while to lose it the way she did when Candace Bushnell innocently asked her how she was doing, but it has happened before, like when Dorinda thought the other ladies were ganging up on her boyfriend, John Mahdessian.
 Dorinda had enough of Bethenny going after John, and then, John retaliating, and so she bolted from both of them, and went home.
 Add onto that, Ramona getting drunk and mixing it up with John at his own party.
 Dorinda recovered, but like all of Dorinda’s meltdowns, it had ripple effects throughout the season.

-Yes, that was that Candace Bushnell, the creator of Sex and the City, and worlds are colliding on RHONY.
-And it turns out that Candace is in the loop as a friend of RHONY through Countess LuAnn, now LuAnn D’Agostino, who introduced Bushnell’s arrival on Instagram but posting “Moments leading up to the next episode!” to which Bushnell responded “I can’t wait!”
+Yes, it was Candace Bushnell, the creator of Sex and the City, and worlds are colliding on RHONY.
+And it turns out that Candace is in the loop as a friend of RHONY through Countess LuAnn, now LuAnn D’Agostino, who introduced Bushnell’s arrival on Instagram by posting, “Moments leading up to the next episode!” to which Bushnell responded “I can’t wait!”

 And fans can’t help but feel that it makes perfect sense that there is a RHONY/Sex and the City Venn diagram out there somewhere, where most likely, Sonja is Samantha.